An official website of the United States government.

 • New York State Department of Environmental Conservation.

 • The New York State Department of Environmental Conservation (DEC) has announced measures to prevent the further spread of aquatic invasive species in the Adirondacks.
 Changes to state Environmental Conservation Law became effective on June 8, 2022 and require motorized boat users to obtain certification that they have inspected and removed potentially harmful aquatic invasive species before launching in waters in, and immediately adjacent to, the Adirondack Forest Preserve.
-To learn more about the New York State Watercraft Inspection Steward Program, the new certification requirements, and where to find a boat steward, please visit DEC's website.
+To learn more, see the New York State Watercraft Inspection Steward Program Handbook.

 • New York Invasive Species Information - Emerald Ash Borer